sciZer0/newdiscoveries/README.md

 <p align="center">
   <img src="https://github.com/sciZer0/newdiscoveries/blob/main/assets/images/11.png"/><br>
-  Your hand is pushing the wall
 </p>

-this apple starts moving downwards (closer to the ground).
+the apple starts moving downwards (closer to the ground).

-Importantly, this apple starts its motion downwards ONLY BECAUSE during every moment “something” is pushing (or , of course, if wanted, we might say “pulling” or “attracting”) this apple downwards (closer to the ground).
+Importantly, the apple starts its motion downwards ONLY BECAUSE during every moment “something” is pushing (or , of course, if wanted, we might say “pulling” or “attracting”) this apple downwards (closer to the ground).
 So that when you let an apple out of your hand, this apple starts moving downwards.

-In other words, during every moment, “something” is pushing this apple downwards and we (people) call this “something” Gravitational Force.
+>In other words, during every moment, “something” is pushing the apple downwards and we (people) call this “something” Gravitational Force.

 As we already know, modern/official science considers that the Universe/Nature in the whole is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.